UK industry teams up for energy efficiency funding

-LONDON A consortium including banks Goldman Sachs (GS.N) and HSBC (HSBA.L) and UK energy companies plans to open a not-for-profit organisation to help finance the government's programme for home energy efficiency, the firms said in a joint statement.
+LONDON Oct 3 A consortium including banks Goldman Sachs and HSBC and UK energy companies plans to open a not-for-profit organisation to help finance the government's programme for home energy efficiency, the firms said in a joint statement.

 The Green Deal Finance Company (GDFC) will lend money to suppliers and installers involved in the state programme -- the Green Deal -- which provides consumers with a mechanism to pay for home energy efficiency by offsetting payments for installations through monthly savings on energy bills.